Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills. It’s time to make a difference

 It’s time to take a page out of our book.
 Giving a textile a second life (recycling textiles) is something we do every day at maake, whether it's for making clothing or other products.

-According to the Wrap, an organisation that tackles climate change and reducing greenhouse gas emissions, it’s important to help create a circular economy.
-This involves taking resources already available on the planet, like clothes, and, instead of disposing these resources, recycling them and giving them a second life.
-Whether you resew the clothes into new garments and sell them or use the textiles for something else, you're recycling, which is great.
+According to the Wrap, an organisation that “transforms the world’s broken systems” and tackles climate change and reducing greenhouse gas emissions, it’s important to help create a circular economy.
+This involves taking resources already available on the planet, such as clothes, and, instead of disposing of these resources, recycling them, and giving them a second life.
+Whether you resew the clothes and create new garments and then sell them, or use the textiles to make something else, you're recycling, which is great.

-As textile manufacturers and printers, we are working towards creating circular economy action.
+As textile manufacturers and printers, maake is working towards creating circular economy action.
 We believe that reusing and recycling textiles will help the UK economy grow.
 These recycling efforts can help lessen the impact on nature and climate change, and assist people to lead more sustainable, healthier lives.
 That’s food for thought…

-We have created a charity called maakeLess Fabric Waste and we work daily to assist creative businesses make a positive impact on textile waste disposal.
+We have created a charity called maakeLess Fabric Waste, and we work daily to assist creative businesses in makign a positive impact on textile waste disposal.
 Email us at volunteer@maake.com with the headline ‘‘Let’s maakeLess Textile Waste” and we will add you to our list of charity volunteers!
 You can choose to do as much or as little as your time allows you.

 We strongly advocate you collect and reuse textiles instead of them landing up disposed of as waste.
 Clothes recycling bins are a start, but we're taking clothes and textile recycling one step further.

-Our free upcycling bags come in 3 sizes – 1kg, 2kg or 15kg bags of plain material offcuts.
-You can pick these up from our factory at no charge.
-Otherwise, we can deliver them to your door.
-That's textile waste collection whichever way suits you best!
+We offer free upcycling bags that come in three sizes – 1kg, 2kg or 15kg bags of plain material offcuts.
+You can collect these yourself from our factory at no charge.
+Otherwise, we will deliver them to your door.
+That's textile waste collection, whatever way suits you best!

 By ordering one of these bags of plain material offcuts, you’re making a sustainable contribution to our planet, and saving these textiles from landing up in landfills.
-And you're getting textile waste completely free that you can use for your business by making clothing and other textile items.
+And you're getting textile waste completely free to use for your business by making clothing and other textile items.

-Recycle these textiles by using them to make products for your business, whether it's clothes, tableware, or home décor items.
-They are plain textiles, so you can print on them, if you wish, or you can dye them and make clothing.
+Recycle these textiles by using them to manufacture products for your business, whether it's clothes, tableware, or home décor items.
+They are plain textiles, so you can print on them, if you wish, or dye them, and create clothing.
 Whatever you do, the products made from fabric waste are yours to use to help your business grow and put food on the table.

-Let’s do some arithmetic… 1 x 15kg bags of textile offcuts that are not going to landfill is equivalent to saving the types of fabric waste (usually in the form of old clothes) that stats tell us are being created by 3 people each year.
+Let’s do some arithmetic… 1 x 15kg bags of textile offcuts that are not going to landfill is equivalent to saving the types of fabric waste (usually in the form of old clothes) that stats tell us are being created by three people in the UK each year.

-Each time somebody orders one of our textile recycling bags, they make a valuable difference to recycling textiles.
+Each time a person orders one of our textile recycling bags, they make a valuable difference to recycling textiles.
 And they do this by advocating sustainability!

 Think about it – and make a sustainable choice…